gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 #### Disadvantages

 - Couples the structure of the test to the structure of the implementation.
-- Usually less performant than hand-written test doubles.
+- Mocks typically less performant than hand-written test doubles.
+- Hand-written test doubles are an additional effort to write.

+[^TestDouble]: A [test touble](http://xunitpatterns.com/Test%20Double.html) replaces a real collaborator in a unittest, just as a stunt double replaces the real actor in a scene
+[^StructureInsensitive]:   Tests should be [structure insensitive](https://www.youtube.com/watch?v=bvRRbWbQwDU) to enable refactoring.